gakera/spectre.console/docs/input/cli/introduction.md

 flags and arguments between them.

 This makes the resulting code very clean and easy to navigate, not to mention to unit test.
-And most importantly at all, the type system guides me to do the right thing.
+And most important of all, the type system guides me to do the right thing.
 I can't configure commands in non-compatible ways, and if I want to add a new top-level `add-package` command (or move the command completely), it's just a single line to change.
 This makes it easy to experiment and makes the CLI experience a first class citizen of your application.